 1. Dunluce Castle, Co Antrim

 Number one on my list for anyone planning to elope to Ireland would have to be Dunluce Castle.
+It is one of the most beautiful places in Ireland!
 This iconic castle is situated on the County Antrim Coastline in Northern Ireland.
 It’s an absolute fairytale spot to get married!
 Built in the 1500s this medieval ruin casts a dramatic & imposing shadow on the Causeway Coastline.
 The ancient ruin was actually built on the rocks of the coastal cliffs.
 As far as adventure elopement go it doesn’t get much more epic than this!
 Click HERE to check out my 2020 guide to Dunluce Castle elopements.
 If you’re planning to elope in Ireland you’ll struggle to find a more impressive location than Dunluce Castle.

 The field that overlooks Dunluce Castle is owned by a local farmer, so permission for access will need to be sought prior to the day of your elopement.
 If you choose this spot for your ceremony, there is a fee to pay to the farmer.
 I have the farmer’s contact information so I can arrange this for you.